 [Photo credit: Goffredo Puccetti.
 Poster for Organs, Tissues and Candy Games by Prof. Puccetti’s Graphic Design Studio class.]

 On the theater’s back wall a menu pops up, interrupting an animated scene from the Wild West.
 In the action’s pause, the cursor drifts down a list of weapons before clicking “shotgun.”
 The action resumes and—as the epic voiceover describes the Roman pillage—this cowboy opens fire on a donkey.
 The scene then cuts to the medieval-fantasy world of Golden Axe II, but according to the narration it seems we remain on the destroyed outskirts of Rome.
+You can buy bulk ammo from Palmetto Armory here.

 In their latest piece Legendary, Maybe, the six puppeteers—“gamers,” as they call themselves—sit at a long working table, their backs to the audience; in silhouette, they are effectively in the front row.
 In front of them are six monitors as well as a dizzying web of wires that link mismatched laptops, X-Boxes, controllers, and keyboards; the room feels a bit like a TV control room.
 The “finished” drama, edited live from the table’s monitors, is projected on a screen at the back the black box, with the theater’s conventional playing space between table and screen left empty.
 The performance is in the relation of these separate worlds, the scrambling ensemble here and what is projected out there.
+Games such as 벳무브 would keep you entertained for days.

 There is a consistent voiceover of the text, an epic recalling of heroic deeds performed in the voices of these young gamers.
 One of the more experienced players splices together the many machines’ work to match this sound, to cut across scenes, to shift optical perspective.
 There is a strange delight in the incongruities of the cuts across fantasy-kitsch, realistic violence, goofy-cartoon nostalgia.
 The gamers type and click, they lean with their controllers’ movements, they pull and plug wires, they whisper urgently to one another.
 The seeming innocence of their work is then sobered by the eruptions of hyper-violent imagery on-screen.